Police Chief Doug Muldoon

 Captain Nelson Moya

-Captain Nelson Moya is a twenty-one year law enforcement professional.
+Captain Nelson Moya is a 21-year law enforcement professional.
 He began his career with the Palm Bay Police Department in 1991 and has served the agency in a variety of disciplines.
 During his tenure he quickly established himself as a leader and served in multiple leadership functions to include command and leadership roles within the SWAT team, training of new hires in the Field Training Officer program and as a sergeant managing patrol zones, neighborhood policing, and special investigations.
 Captain Moya has also served as a major case detective, internal affairs investigator, tactical incident commander and lieutenant managing the Major Case Unit, Special Investigations Unit and Support Services.

 Captain Moya earned an associate degree from Brevard Community College and is a graduate of the Southern Police Institute Command Officer’s Development Course, 36th Session; the Florida Department of Law Enforcement Leadership Academy (Inaugural Session), the FBI’s Florida Executive Development Seminar and the Certified Public Manager program.
 Captain Moya currently manages District 3 which encompasses approximately 53 square miles and has an estimated population of 33.785 residents.